List of Essential Test & Measuring Instruments for Solar Technical ProfessionalsMetravi Instruments

-Digital Insulation Testers able to measure insulation resistance up to 10kV are suitable for Solar technicians and professionals; as they are to be used to test high voltage equipment like cables, switchgear, motors and conductors.
+Digital Insulation Testers able to measure insulation resistance up to 10kV are suitable for Solar technicians and professionals; as they have to test high voltage equipment like cables, switchgear, motors and conductors.
 Insulation Testers help with a variety of tests including identifying power quality failures, breakdown tests, spot checks as well as timed tests.

 6. Battery Analyser or Tester

 Solar professionals and technicians also need to check batteries on solar storage systems, Battery Analysers or Impedance Testers help implement performance testing as well as perform troubleshooting on battery banks and stationary batteries.
 Most Battery Analysers are capable of working on various kinds of batteries.

 A good Battery Impedance Tester should be capable of accurately measuring internal Resistance, Voltage, Current and Temperature of the battery.
 A PC interface & software feature will help further to analyse the data collected and get comprehensive trend reports.